 Producers didn’t really have to worry about payment and licensing anyway, as their broadcasting company is the one liable for public performance fees and most broadcasters possess blanket licenses with Performance Royalty Organisations (PROs).

 Running through every style, sound and genre of the industry, royalty-free music is widely available.
 It’s music that is created by independent artists and composers who by making original music instantly own all their own copyrights.
 Those copyrights are generally split into several rights categories:

 Synchronisation: the right to include in another medium or alongside something else

 Mechanical: the right to make duplications of new content featuring copyrighted content

 Many stock music sites sell licenses for music enabling its use immediately in other productions or content, like a YouTube video, for a flat fee without any further royalties having to be paid.

 However, the first issue is that royalties from this very rarely go to the small independent singer-songwriter or amateur composer.
-The second issue is that by using this method (remember, it’s the licence, not the music) it grants synchronisation and mechanical rights but quite often does not cover public performance rights.
+The second issue is that by using this method (remember, it’s the license, not the music) it grants synchronisation and mechanical rights but quite often does not cover public performance rights.

 With the advent of the internet and technology moving at such a fast rate, there’s never been more choice with royalty-free music sites offering tracks for wider use.

 But by having thousands of competing vendors, it can diminish the quality across the board as competing companies try to get the upper hand by offering value and quantity at the expense of quality.